OHSU-Library/github-tutorial/docs/lessons/Lesson2.md

 - Follow the instructions above to create a ticket about a hypothetical issue in the library (such as an improvement to the OHSU Library website, or a request for welcome signs in the library)

-### 2.1 How to assign issues to people, add labels, use direct @ mentions, link documents
+### 2.1 How to assign issues to people, add labels

 **Assign issues to people**